EyezLee/ARVolumeVFX/README.md

 # ARVolumeVFX
- A tool to bridge VFX Graph with processed depth, color, human silhouette and environment data retrieved from Lidar sensor of an AR enabled device.
-It enables users to play VFX Graph in AR world to its maximum possibility, in actual volumetrix data rather than screen spaced post processing AR old fashion.
+ A tool to bridge VFX Graph with processed volumetric data (ig. depth, color, human silhouette, environment data) retrieved from Lidar sensor of an AR enabled device.
+It enables users to play VFX Graph in AR world to its maximum possibilities.
 One device solution, no any sort of connection needed! (early access, under construction)

 ## Environment Requirements